An Introduction to Emacs Lisp

 n and return the result.
 Cool?

-Higher-order functions aren’t terribly scary, and there’re really useful.
+Higher-order functions aren’t terribly scary, and they’re really useful.

 (mapcar (lambda (n) (+ 1 n)) '(1 2 3 4)) ; => (2 3 4 5)